zhou-junyu/insql/doc/doc.md

       //External profile sources are not enabled by default, so you need to do this if you need to enable them. builder.AddDirectoryXml(options=>
       {
-         options.Directory = "D:\\Insqls"; //Set a directory to prevent configuration files.
-If not set, the default program runs the directory.
+         options.Directory = "D:\\Insqls"; //Set a directory to place the configuration file.
+If not set, the default is the program run directory.
 File lookups are recursive and subfolders are also scanned.
+         //options.Enabled = true; //Default is true
          //options.Matches = "**/*.insql.xml"; //Glob file filter expression, default to `**/*.insql.xml`, can also be manually configured
       });
   });
 }
 ```
-_`AddEmbeddedXml` and `AddDirectoryXml` can be enabled at the same time, the latter will override the former SqlId_
+_`AddEmbeddedXml` and `AddDirectoryXml` can be enabled at the same time, the latter will override the same SqlId of the former_

 ## 1.MyBatis Sql Xml syntax
 MyBatis 3 sql xml Similar configuration syntax, currently supports the following configuration sections and elements.
 Can view [MyBatis documentation](http://www.mybatis.org/mybatis-3/dynamic-sql.html)